 If you’ve spent any time scrolling your social media feeds, you’ve likely come across videos of people brushing with black toothpaste.
 Charcoal toothpaste is the latest at-home teeth whitening product to hit the market.
 With celebrity endorsements and new oral care brands suddenly popping onto store shelves, we wanted to answer the question, “Does charcoal toothpaste work?”
 We’ll sift through the truth, results, and the best way to whiten your teeth.

 What Is Activated Charcoal?

-Activated charcoal has made its way into a number of beauty and health care items.
+Activated charcoal has made its way into many beauty and health care items.
 From face masks to soap, charcoal has become the go-to ingredient for a thorough clean.
-But does charcoal toothpaste have the same affect as other products?
+But does charcoal toothpaste have the same effect as other products?

 Is Charcoal Toothpaste Safe?

 Like many over-the-counter teeth whitening products, charcoal toothpaste comes with its drawbacks.
 A study published in the Journal of the American Dental Association indicates much more research is needed on charcoal toothpaste and dentists in Burbank and throughout the country are advised to warn their patients against ongoing use of the paste.

 - Charcoal is an abrasive ingredient and should not be used daily.
 Activated charcoal can wear down your enamel, causing teeth sensitivity and exposing the dentin, a calcified tissue that could give your teeth a yellow tint.

 - Many charcoal toothpaste products don’t contain fluoride.
 Fluoride aids in enamel strength and preventing tooth decay and cavities.